gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 * If you have GPUs that support either CUDA, OpenCL, or SYCL, use them.

   * Configure with ``-DGMX_GPU=CUDA``, ``-DGMX_GPU=OpenCL``, or ``-DGMX_GPU=SYCL``.
-  * For CUDA, use the newest CUDA available for your GPU to take advantage of the latest performance enhancements.
+  * For GPUs, use the newest available SDK for your GPU to take advantage of the latest performance enhancements.
   * Use a recent GPU driver.
   * Make sure you use an :ref:`gmx mdrun` with ``GMX_SIMD`` appropriate for the CPU